LAPD Red Squad: 1920s–1930s

 The immediate predecessor to the Red Squad was the LAPD War Squad, created in 1918.
 The War Squad was charged with investigating "spies, terrorists, labor disturbers and hostile aliens".
 The department's first Red Squad, formally the LAPD Intelligence Division, operated from approximately 1929 when it was organized by chief of police Roy E. Steckel, until June 22, 1938, when it was disbanded under chief of police James E. Davis.
 The "anti-radical" section of the Intelligence division was widely known as the Red Squad, and was one of a number of red squads operating during the interwar period in Canada and the United States.
 Key figures included Red Hynes, Luke Lane, and Earl E. Kynette, who ran what was considered the "confidential" section of the squad, also known as the "spy squad".
 As one artist later summarized the organization's actions of the late 1920s and 1930s: "Red Hynes' 'red squads' were running rampant, raiding union headquarters and homes, and creating havoc among the liberals."
 A succinct summary of the distinction between the two squads: "The department was internationally notorious for its strike-breaking 'Red Squad' and its quasi-KGB 'Confidential Squad'."
 The LAPD Red Squad was shut down following the convictions of Kynette and Roy Allen for attempting to assassinate a civil reform advocate via a car bomb.

 Historian Frank Donner wrote in 1990, "In Los Angeles, however, more than in any other city in the country, the role of the police department and its red squad as clients of business interests in combating dissent and unionism was from the start openly proclaimed and was implemented over the years with only minimal concessions to changes in political climate, accountability requirements, reform movements, recurring corruption scandals, and adverse court decisions...all of the red squads were guided by highly conservative political values, but in Los Angeles right-wing zealotry reigned supreme."

 A semi-official departmental history published in the Los Angeles Police Department yearbook of 1984 stated that Red Hynes was one of the "most potent force[s] in the Police Department and city in those years".
 The Red Squad consistently used physical violence and civil-rights violations to achieve its goals; per LAPD historian Arthur W. Sjoquist, "Today these actions would be reprehensible, but in the 1930s the mood was different...As one [LAPD] Commissioner [Mark A. Pierce] put it, 'The more the police beat them up and wreck their headquarters, the better...Communists have no constitutional rights and I won't listen to anyone who defends them'."

+In 2026 a Marxist Library edition of What Is to Be Done? by Vladimir Lenin that had once been in the libraries of LAPD's Public Disorder Intelligence Division and the Anti-Terrorist Division was featured on the Los Angeles Public Library's social media channels.